Harshal0902/Hackdemonium-2.0/README.md

 ## 💻 What it does

-Our web app "APP NAME" is built with features:
+Our web app "Burn Out" is built with features:

 - Upload a picture of the area with burnt skin and get the information about the degree of burn.
 - Get the information about the first aid for the burn.